 We will try to be consistent not only when we say this, but expect us to prove that we really care for the community a lot as the owner of BlindStreet.com himself is also a PWD.
 Website accessibility is our priority on Blind Street, however this doesn’t mean we are willing to sacrifice the visual aspect just to accommodate our needs.
 We strongly believe that if the accessibility feature we want to put on our website will have a big impact on how a webpage will look, first, we will think of another way.
 Then if we really see that the idea is impossible to implement without the risk of affecting the design, we will abandon it; we won’t do it.

-To wrap up, again the two shortcut keys you can use on BlindStreet.com are Alt+s or Alt Shift s depending on what browser you use to perform a search, and Alt+0 for Internet Explorer users or Alt Shift 0 in Firefox to access this page.
+To wrap up, again the two shortcut keys you can use on BlindStreet.com are Alt+s or Alt Shift s depending on what browser you use to perform a search, and Alt+0 for Internet Explorer users or Alt Shift 0 in Firefox or Chrome to access this page.